-The Zika Virus is a risk in Guatemala, and is spread mostly by the bite of an infected mosquito.
-There is no current vaccine or medicine for Zika, and therefore ALL travelers should follow steps to prevent mosquito bites during and after their travel.
+The Zika Virus is a risk in Guatemala, and is also spread by the bite of an infected mosquito.
+There is no current vaccine or medicine for Zika.
+Therefore, ALL travelers should follow steps to prevent mosquito bites during and after their travel.
+Again, cover up!
 The most common symptoms of Zika are fever, rash, headache, joint pain, red eyes, and muscle pains.
 These symptoms can last for several days to a week.
 However, many infected people won't have symptoms at all, or have only mild symptoms.